kunupat/aws-solution-architect-associate-certification-notes/README.md

 - Cloudwatch has- Dashboards, Alarms, Events and Logs

 ## Virtual Private Cloud And Other Services
-- You can specify only one subnet per Availability Zone
+- You can specify only one subnet per AZ

+### Security Groups (SG)
+  - Only `ALLOW` rules can be specified using SGs.
+There are no `DENY` rules.
+  - All inbound traffic is blocked by default
+  - All outbound traffic is allowed by default
+  - Security groups are stateful.
+That is, if you create inbound rule to allow traffic in, that traffic is automatically allowed to go back out
+  - Can't use SG to block specific IPs.
+Use Network Access Control Lists for this purpose

 ## Route 53
+- Domain Name Service (DNS) by AWS
 ## Databases

 ## Simple Queue Service